phil-daniel/phil-daniel/README.md

 ### Hi!
 Welcome to my github page.

+## About me

 I am Phillip.
 I am a first year student at the University of Bristol studying Compututer Science (Bsc), graduating in 2025.

-My interests include
+The languages I currently can use are: C, Python, Lua, Haskell, Java.
+In the future, I also hope to learn Javascript and C++.

+Outside of Computer Science, I enjoy travelling, with one of my favourite places to visit being China, especially Shenzhen and Hongkong.

 ## Contact me
  - [Website][ 1 ]